Indiana’s Youth Take the Lead in Climate Change Action

 The three students believe small, simple changes can help the environment.
 They encourage carpooling, using a reusable bag when shopping, and shopping locally.
 The girls also said that replacing older habits with sustainable ones could be fun, such as thrift shopping with friends.

+Summers adds that taking time to contact local, state, and federal representatives is also important.
 The young women plan on either studying environmental fields or continuing to participate in environmental activism in college.
 They are hopeful about some of the changes they are seeing.

 “I think compared to previous generations, the kids now are more environmentally conscious and involved,” Abaddi said.
 “I think we are seeing different lifestyle choices.
 Whether it’s being vegan or using reusable cups and metal straws, it’s really important to see that change happening.”